 If someone comes across a different type of panel or if their LG 32UL950 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 |32UL950||32"||4k||60 Hz||FreeSync, HDR, Local Dimming|

 |27UL650-W||27"||4k||60 Hz||HDR, FreeSync|

 The 32UL950 we reviewed was manufactured in September 2018.

 The LG 32UL950 is a good monitor with decent HDR performance, but there are cheaper models that outperform it.
 See our recommendations for the best 28-32 inch monitors, the best monitors for Mac Mini, the best 4k gaming monitors, and the best 4k monitors.

 The LG 32UD99 is slightly better than the LG 32UL950.
 Both offer very similar performance, but the 32UD99 has a flicker-free backlight, which is great, and it has a slightly higher native contrast ratio.
 The 32UD99 has a slightly better stand that is made of metal, and better build quality.

 The LG 27UK650 and the LG 32UL950 deliver very similar performance overall.
-The 27UK650 has a flicker-free backlight, which is great, and it is more accurate out of the box.
+The 27UK650 has a flicker-free backlight, which is great, and it's more accurate out of the box.
 The 32UL950 has a larger screen, and it can display a wide color gamut, great for HDR content.
 The 32UL950 has better connectivity, thanks to the additional Thunderbolt ports and USB hub.